yoiwa-personal/suid_sudo/README.md

 scripts and other tools, but not well-powered to write a tool which changes actions based on the invoking user's difference.

-This is why the module is implemented.
+This is why this module is implemented.

 ## SECURITY WARNING